oskarradon/lousy-lifehacks/README.md

 # Crappy Lifehacks

-##### By ???
+##### By Oskar Radon, Keir Staple, Andrew Telleria, and Trevor Elvey

 ### Description

 Crappy lifehacks is a simple Ember app where a user can search for How To and Lifehack videos for anything they might want to learn about.
-The app returns videos with low view counts, ensuring hilarious results.
+The app returns videos with low view counts (by searching for most recently uploaded), ensuring hilarious results.

 ## Installation